-Different types of regional accounting systems and their basic problems.
-Income and product accounting, input-output accounting, flow of funds analysis and the balance of payments, the regional balance sheet.
-Conceptual problems in constructing regional income and product accounts.
-Data needed and availability.
-Use of accounting systems for regional policy.
+Different types of regional accounting systems and their basic problems: income and product accounting, input-output accounting, flow of funds analysis, balance of payments, and the regional balance sheet.
+Regional and interregional input-output accounting, flow of funds analysis, and balance of payments, the regional balance sheet.
+Regional and interregional input-output analysis and application to policy problems.
 Prerequisites: Econ.
-410, 611, or equivalent.
+601 or equivalent.